-For ALL pupils: Parents / pupils are expected to: School is expected to: The Academy Committee is expected to: The Local Authority is expected to: to: Ensure their child attends every day the school is open except when a statutory reason applies.
+For ALL pupils: Parents / pupils are expected to: School is expected to: The Local School Committee is expected to: The Local Authority is expected to: Ensure their child attends every day the school is open except when a statutory reason applies.
+Have a clear school attendance policy on the school website which all staff, pupils and parents understand.
+Take an active role in attendance improvement, support their school(s) to prioritise attendance, and work together with leaders to set whole school cultures.
+Have a strategic approach to improving attendance for the whole area and make it a key focus of all frontline council services.
 Notify the school as soon as possible when their child has to be unexpectedly absent (e.g. sickness).
+Develop and maintain a whole school culture that promotes the benefits of good attendance.
+Ensure school leaders fulfil expectations and statutory duties.
+Have a School Attendance Support Team that works with all schools in their area to remove area-wide barriers to attendance.
 Only request leave of absence in exceptional circumstances and do so in advance.
 Book any medical appointments around the school day where possible.
-Have a clear school attendance policy on the school website which all staff, pupils and parents understand.
-Develop and maintain a whole school culture that promotes the benefits of good attendance.
 Accurately complete admission and attendance registers.
 Have robust daily processes to follow up absence.
-Have a dedicated senior leader with overall responsibility for championing and improving attendance expected to:Take an active role in attendance improvement, support their school(s) to prioritise attendance, and work together with leaders to set whole school cultures.Ensure school leaders fulfil expectations and statutory duties.Ensure school staff receive training on attendance. expected to: Have a strategic approach to improving attendance for the whole area and make it a key focus of all frontline council services.
-Have a School Attendance Support Team that works with all schools in their area to remove area-wide barriers to attendance.
+Have a dedicated senior leader with overall responsibility for championing and improving attendance Ensure school staff receive training on attendance.
 Provide each school with a named point of contact in the School Attendance Support Team who can support with queries and advice.
-Offer opportunities for all schools in the area to share effective practice. and improving attendance
+Offer opportunities for all schools in the area to share effective practice.

-For pupils at risk of becoming persistently absent (95-90% attendance): Parents / pupils are expected to: School is expected to: The Academy Committee is expected to: The Local Authority is expected to: Work with the school and local authority to help them understand their child's barriers to attendance.
+For pupils at risk of becoming persistently absent (95-90% attendance): Parents / pupils are expected to: School is expected to: The Local School Committee is expected to: The Local Authority is expected to: Work with the school and local authority to help them understand their child's barriers to attendance.
 Proactively engage with the support offered to prevent the need for more formal support.
 Proactively use data to identify pupils at risk of poor attendance.
 Work with each identified pupil and their parents to understand and address the reasons for absence, including any in-school barriers to attendance.
 Where out of school barriers are identified, signpost and support access to any required services in the first instance.
 If the issue persists, take an active part in the multi-agency effort with the local authority and other partners.
 Act as the lead practitioner where all partners agree that the school is the best placed lead service.
 Where the lead practitioner is outside of the school, continue to work with the local authority and partners.
 Regularly review attendance data and help school leaders focus support on the pupils who need it.
 Hold a termly conversation with every school to identify, discuss and signpost or provide access to services for pupils who are persistently or severely absent or at risk of becoming so.
 Where there are out of school barriers, provide each identified pupil and their family with access to services they need in the first instance.
 If the issue persists, facilitate a voluntary early help assessment where appropriate.
 Take an active part in the multi-agency effort with the school and other partners.
 Provide the lead practitioner where all partners agree that a local authority service is best placed to lead.
 Where the lead practitioner is outside of the local authority, continue to work with the school and partners.